Rupa830904/PP5-DanceAndFitness/README.md

 * The business model chosen for this project is <b>Business to Customer</b>, as the main purpose of the website is to deliver final products to customers.
 This model was implemented using an interactive, attractive and intuitive interface that gives the clients an upgraded experience for shopping.<br><br>
 <img src="media/b2c_diagram.png" width="60%">

-* The online bakeshop offers a diverse selections of dance and fitness packages categorised as *All Products*, *Dance* (Dances are further sub-categorised to Indian, western, and Fitness), *Training* (Trainings are further sub-categorised to GYM, Sports, and group trainings), *Recharge* (Reacharge are further sub-categorised to Food and Relax package).
+* The DanceAndFitness center offers a diverse selections of dance and fitness packages categorised as *All Products*, *Dance* (Dances are further sub-categorised to Indian, western, and Fitness), *Training* (Trainings are further sub-categorised to GYM, Sports, and group trainings), *Recharge* (Reacharge are further sub-categorised to Food and Relax package).

 ## Marketing